 One of the chief risks of stomach cramps is diarrhea and the associated fluid and electrolyte loss, which can lead to dangerous dehydration during or after a run.
 According to "Backpacker" magazine, you can lose as much as four gallons of liquid in 24 hours if you have severe diarrhea, so it is vital to continue taking liquids, even if your stomach is cramping after running.
 Because diarrhea causes you to lose electrolytes, you should try to take clear fruit juices, broth, or electrolyte drinks in addition to plain water.
 This will prevent potentially dangerous depletion of sodium and potassium levels.

-Though dehydration won’t cause cramps, it can worsen any painful symptoms, so it is important to stay hydrated throughout the period of exercise and post-exercise.
-According to “Getting Real About Running,” water does not cause stomach cramps while running.
+Though dehydration won't cause cramps, it can worsen any painful symptoms, so it is important to stay hydrated throughout the period of exercise and post-exercise.
+According to "Getting Real About Running," water does not cause stomach cramps while running.
 In fact, it can help ease them by keeping your muscles lubricated.
-So even if you suffer from stomach pains, it is important to keep drinking plenty of water.
+So even if you deal with stomach pains, it is important to keep drinking plenty of water.
 By keeping yourself hydrated you reduce the risk of heat stroke and muscle pain, and help your body recover more quickly.